 The CT OER Grant Program supports Connecticut higher education institutions' efforts to increase access, affordability, and achievement for students through the incorporation of OER.
 This grant program focuses on OER opportunities in "high impact" areas - courses with high enrollment and high textbook costs for which high-quality OER already exist.

-In 2019, the CT OER Coordinating Council surveyed Connecticut's higher education institutions to determine the courses areas statewide that had the highest enrollments and highest associated textbook costs.
-The following lists the Top 22 course areas identified (with associated CIP Code designation).
+The CT OER Coordinating Council surveyed Connecticut's higher education institutions to determine the course areas statewide that had the highest enrollments and highest associated textbook costs.
+The following lists the course areas that were identified (with associated CIP Code designation).

 Accounting (5203)